Ostrowiec Świętokrzyski: World War II

 During the German invasion of Poland, which started World War II, the Wehrmacht captured the town on 8 September 1939.
 Afterwards it was occupied by Germany and included within the Radom District of the General Government, formed of German-occupied central Poland.
 In 1940 the Germans carried out mass arrests of Poles as part of the AB-Aktion.
 Poles arrested in March were either deported to Nazi concentration camps or massacred in Góry Wysokie, while those arrested in June were imprisoned and tortured in Skarżysko-Kamienna and then murdered in a forest near Skarżysko-Kamienna.
 Germans carried out several executions and massacres in the town.
 On 30 September 1942, 29 Poles, including merchants, teachers and local officials, were hanged at the Market Square.
 In 1944, the Germans poured corrosive substances into their mass grave in attempt to cover up the crime.
 Most of the town's Jewish community of app.
 11,000 was murdered in the Holocaust in 1943–1944.

 Ostrowiec was a lively centre of the Polish resistance movement.
 There was underground weapons production.
 Independent underground Polish press printed in nearby Sandomierz was distributed in Ostrowiec since 1940.
+The underground University of the Western Lands gave secret lectures in Ostrowiec.
 A very significant action carried out by the local Polish underground was the kidnapping of the German city commissioner Bruno Motschall.
 In 1943, Motschall was kidnapped in broad daylight in the town center by a Home Army unit in his own car.
 The Poles fled towards the nearby village of Chmielów.
 A German pursuit group of 60 people followed the car.
 Because of a car defect, the kidnappers were caught up in Chmielów, where a shootout ensued, which resulted in three Poles being killed.
 German troops withdraw westwards on 16 January 1945.

 Recent period

 Ostrowiec continued its development in the postwar period.
-It was adminsitratively located in the Kielce Voivodeship until 1998.
+It was administratively located in the Kielce Voivodeship until 1998.
 In 1954, several villages were annexed, including Denków, which itself had once been a town.
 In the 1970s, a new metallurgical plant was opened.
 In the 1990s, the metallurgical industry experienced a big crisis.
 The steel plant was bought then by Spanish CELSA Group.
 The city also accepted Ukrainian athletes after the Russian invasion.